gustafnk/microservice-websites/README.md

 ## Example architecture

-We use `<h-include>` to keep the initial infrastructure lightweight.
+We use &lt;h-include&gt; to keep the initial infrastructure lightweight.
 For stylesheets and JavaScript local to each component, we use the approach in [Local stylesheets and scripts](#local-stylesheets-and-scripts): return stylesheet references in the transcluded the content and reference a JavaScript that in turn uses a script loader.
 To partially update the shopping cart component, we use the approach in [Server driven partial updates](#server-driven-partial-updates).

 ### Optimizations

-We replace the `<h-include>` elements with ESI when appropriate, in order to increase performance and decrease the number of web requests.
+We replace the &lt;h-include&gt; elements with ESI when appropriate, in order to increase performance and decrease the number of web requests.
 To reference component local JavaScript, we use the *ESI references* approaches in [Local stylesheets and scripts](#local-stylesheets-and-scripts).
 If we want to include the shopping cart with ESI and still partially update the shopping cart when the user adds a product, we need to wrap the transcluded content in an `h-include-manual-loading`.

 ## Conclusion